Tudat/tudat/tutorials/matlabInterface/usage.rst

 Usage
 =====

-To use the MATLAB Interface, you first need to include the directories containing the code in your MATLAB path for the current MATLAB's session.
+To use the MATLAB Interface, you first need to include the directories containing the code into your MATLAB's path for the current MATLAB's session.
 You can do this by writing at the beginning of your script:

 .. code-block:: matlab